2134689/smartinternz08-genAI-NutritionAppGeminiAI-Shahib/README.md

 ## Features
 **Image Analysis:** Capture or upload images of your meals for nutritional analysis.

 **Personalized Recommendations:** Provide dietary input to receive tailored meal plans and advice.

 **Nutritional Breakdown:** Get detailed nutritional information, including carbohydrates, fats, fibers, sugars, and other dietary components.

 **Visual Representation:** View a pie chart of nutritional components and their percentages.

 ## Technologies Used

 **=> Streamlit:** A framework for creating interactive web applications in Python.
 It is used for building the user interface of NutriSense AI.

 **=> Google Generative AI (Gemini Pro Vision API):** Provides advanced image analysis and content generation capabilities to analyze meal images and generate nutritional insights.

 **=> Python-dotenv:** Loads environment variables from a .env file to manage API keys and other sensitive data.

 **=> Base64:** Encodes and decodes binary data to handle image files and background images.

-### Matplotlib: Creates visualizations, specifically pie charts, to display nutritional breakdowns.
+**=> Matplotlib:** Creates visualizations, specifically pie charts, to display nutritional breakdowns.

 ## Requirements